Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 int UpdateMeanAndVariance(int* totalN, double* totalMean, double* totalVar, int n, double mean, double* var);
 ```

-Now that we have figured out the statistics, we will reuse the GA3 from the previous example and sligtly update it.
+Now that we have figured out the statistics, we will reuse the GA3 from the previous example and slightly update it.
 We need to output three statistics: CellCount (the $n_c$), MeanEqDia (the $\mu_c$) and VarEqDia (the $\sigma_c$).
 Actually only two, because CellCount we already have.
 As these statistics are all per frame, we will just add two new columns in the same ObjectCount node:

 ![GA3 recipe: object count node](images/33-GA3_ObjectCount.png)